Workshops and Events

 Objectives:

-About Dr. Dodzik:
+About Dr. Nazar-Biesman:

 The American Academy of Pediatric Neuropsychology (AAPdN) is approved by the American Psychological Association to sponsor continuing education for psychologists.
 AAPdN maintains responsibility for this program and its content.